 - Commercial and other non-residential properties including tax-exempt properties.
 These properties are subject to the Basic (universal services) fee assessed based on the number of discrete businesses or other entities on the parcel.
 In the case of multi-tenant office buildings, the fee will be assessed based on the number of tenants ’offices (“front doors”) counted in a field survey conducted by the Solid Waste Management Department.
 Shopping center owners will receive one fee for each tenant.
 All public buildings – schools, local governments, state government, OWASA - except those owned and operated by UNC and served in their recycling program also pay the fee.
 If the Department of Solid Waste Management determines that a non-residential entity is eligible to receive Urban, Multifamily or Rural Curbside recycling collection, the owners of the property will receive the service but in 2014; no curbside or multifamily or rural fee will be charged, only a basic fee.

 8. How will recycling programs be funded in future years?

-The Board of Orange County Commissioners will consider a limited number of funding options for future funding of recycling including creation of a solid waste tax district or other means.
+Last year the Board of Orange County Commissioners considered a limited number of funding options for future funding of recycling including creation of a solid waste tax district or other means.
+The various means of funding were not adopted.
+A Solid Waste Advisory Group (SWAG) consisting of two representatives from each of the four local governments in the County is now working together to determine how to fully fund recycling and other solid waste programs.
 Other means of financing and organizing solid waste services will also be considered including evaluating the creation of a Solid Waste Authority.
-The key objective will be to develop funding mechanisms that are sustainable, predictable and dedicated only to covering costs of the programs and services offered, not other outside programs or services.
+The key objective will be to develop funding mechanisms that are sustainable, predictable and dedicated only to covering costs of the programs and services offered.

-For the coming tax year only the Basic (B) fee of $47 will be charged to each improved property in Orange County.
+For the current tax year of 2014 only the Basic (B) fee of $47 has been charged to each improved property in Orange County.

 9. What if I cannot afford to pay the fee?